 One button per page is the goal you should strive for.
 Maybe two, if absolutely necessary.

 When the button is clicked, do something that lets the user know that the action has been noted.
 Otherwise, they might over-click the button and the app or website can crash.
 The interaction experience should be just as good as the looks of the button.
 You can make the button change colors or make a sound when clicked.

 Hopefully, the tips you found in this article will be helpful.
 Button design is not as easy as people think.
 It’s a good idea to invest your time into reading about CTAs and their effect on users.

 You’d be amazed how much of a difference such a small element can make in the long run.
 Keep these two words in mind when putting your buttons together: recognition & clarity.
 These are the qualities that all interface buttons should have.

-If you enjoyed reading this article about these button design, you should read these as well:
+If you enjoyed reading this article on button design, you should check out this one about bad websites.